GDQuest/website/content/open-source/guidelines/godot-gdscript/index.md

 In Object-Oriented Programming, aggregation is a type of **association** between objects.
 Aggregation means that one object, our `Player` in the example above, uses others, like the `Hook` or the `CameraRig`.
 The `Hook` and the `CameraRig` can keep working even if we remove the association with the `Player` node.
 {{< / note >}}

-### Every scene should run by itself without errors
+### Every building-block scene should run by itself without errors

-**If you save a branch as a scene, it should run without any errors on its own**.
-This is the golden rule, and it should be true at any level of the scene tree.
+**If you save a branch as an independent scene, it should run without any errors on its own**, this is the golden rule.

 Godot relies on its node tree, a recursive data structure: if we pick any node in the tree, this node, together with all of its children, is a tree itself.
 You can consider each branch of the scene tree as an independent scene.